kirkol/Would_you_rather/README.md

+// This is a project for React-Redux course
+// If you'd like to find some tip or you'd like to see
+// how does basic React-Redux app look like - here you are

+// tl dr below

 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.